 What Are Bridges?

 Bridges are prosthetic devices used to replace missing teeth.
 We generally use them on multiple teeth.
 Bridges are usually made of a combination of plastic and porcelain.
-The porcelain helps bridges look like real teeth so that no one but your dentist will be able to tell.
+The porcelain, just like in a dental crown, helps bridges look like real teeth so that no one but your dentist will be able to tell.

 How Are Bridges Placed?